-We first evaluated these classifiers in a \emph{multi-open} and a \emph{multi-closed} dataset consisting of 10 different websites (dataset sizes are shown in \autoref{sec:dataset-sizes}).
+We first evaluated these classifiers in a \emph{multi-open} and a \emph{multi-closed} dataset consisting of ten different websites (dataset sizes are shown in \autoref{sec:dataset-sizes}).
 The results, displayed in \autoref{Tab:experiment3_accuracy}, show that the defense was effective in completely hiding HSDir and introduction circuits in all scenarios.
 For rendezvous circuits, the defense was also successful in the \emph{open world} scenario, where the classifier had not seen the same sites during training.
 In the \emph{closed world} scenario, however, the adversary has non-negligible accuracy and precision (Appendix, \autoref{Tab:experiment3_statistics}).

-We then performed the same experiment in the \emph{single-site} case, for each one of the same 10 websites individually.
-The results, displayed in \autoref{fig:experiment3_single_boxplot}, show the same behavior.
-HSDir and introduction circuits are hidden, but rendezvous circuits can be distinguished from padded exit ones for most websites with high accuracy (reaching even $100\%$).
+To get a better understanding we then performed the same experiment in the \emph{single-site} case, for each one of the same ten websites individually.
+The results, displayed in \autoref{fig:experiment3_single_boxplot}, highlight the same behavior: HSDir and introduction circuits are hidden, but rendezvous circuits can be distinguished from padded exit ones for most websites with high accuracy (reaching even $100\%$).

-This behavior is quite surprising, since, in principle, the pattern of padded exit circuits is in theory identical to those of rendezvous circuits.
+This behavior is quite surprising, since in principle the cell sequence of padded exit circuits is identical to those of rendezvous circuits.
 By examining the fingerprints used by our classifiers we managed to identify a surprising find that causes this behavior.
-In all experiments we tried to keep the \emph{application-layer} data identical, as described in our adversary game, by having identical content served from web servers with identical configurations.
+In all experiments we tried to keep the \emph{application-layer} data identical, by having identical content served from web servers with identical configurations.
 Still, the actual application-layer traffic did not seem to match in terms of cell sequences.
 We found the following two major issues that caused this unexpected phenomenon.

 \paragraph{Cell packing difference}

 The biggest fingerprint exploited by our classifiers is the fact that \emph{cell packing is different} between clearnet and onion connections.
 Specifically, in the onion case, the cell packing is done by the \emph{onion server}, who typically receives the data from a web server running on the \emph{same machine}.
 This means that the web server transmits application-layer data to the onion server via a high-bandwidth localhost connection, allowing the provider to optimally package that application-layer traffic into cells.